melchor629/iTunes-Scrobbler/ISSUE_TEMPLATE.md

 _sometimes this is not applicable, but it does, fill it, it's helpful_

+## Crash log

+_if the error has something to do with a crash, please look after the logs (located at `/Users/<YOUR_USER>/Library/Logs/iTunesScrobbler/`) and grab the latest.
+We would like to have at least the crash error part of the log._

 ## Extra

 _fill with something you think can be usefull for the issue.
 If you feel that extra information is not needed, don't fill it.
 It's up to you :) Logs and crash dumps can be linked here_